miku/skate/README.md

 ## Problem

-Handling up to a few TB of JSON w/o classic big data tooling.
-Especially the following use case:
+Handling a TB of JSON without big data tooling.
+Especially the following use
+case:

-* deriving a key from each document
+* deriving a key from a document
-* having documents sorted by that key
+* sort documents by (that) key

 One use case is match candidate generation for deduplication.

 ## Transformation

-We take jsonlines as input, with two parameters:
+We take jsonlines as input and extract id and derive the key.

-* a function to get the id of a document (or just the field name)
-* a function to extract a key

 The resulting file will be a TSV of the shape:

 ```
 ID    KEY    DOC